Malta in the Eurovision Song Contest 2014: Semi-final

-The Maltese performance featured Firelight performing with instruments on stage.
-The LED screens transitioned from red and blue skies with black and white photos displayed on the cube screens.
-The black and white photos were 208 selfies that the Maltese broadcaster received after a public request was made asking fans to send in their photos in late March 2014.
+The Maltese performance featured the members of Firelight performing with several instruments on stage.
+The background LED screens projected a field with red and blue skies, while the cube screens displayed black and white photos which were 208 selfies that the Maltese broadcaster received after a public request was made asking fans to send in their photos in late March 2014.